WQ-01-STR/Quantum-approximate-optimisation-algorithms-for-real-world-scenarios---Strangeworks/README.md

 #####  made by Afrah
 #### Investigation of the relationship between quantum and classical algorithms.
 #####  made by Oxana
-Search for their possible combination.
-Investigation of the influence of the depth (parameter p) of the circuit of QAOA on the accuracy of the found optimal solution
+Search for business relevant cases, that be of interest for QC investors.
+Investigation of the influence of the depth (parameter p) of the circuit of QAOA on the accuracy of the found optimal solution.
 #### Generalization of the QAOA problem to create a service available to users
 #####  made by Konstantin
 <div>